serializingme/emofishes/README.md

 (If cross-compiling in Linux systems for a 32 bits Windows)
 $ make -f Makefile.linux-32

-(If cross-compiling in Linux systems for a 64 bits Windows, not always available)
+(If cross-compiling in Linux systems for a 64 bits Windows)
 $ make -f Makefile.linux-64
 ```